Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 ## Adoption Process Overview

-* The installation instructions below will walk you through how to setup and run the optional Varnish container on only your ISLE `Production` system to cache assets for highly trafficked Islandora sites in addition to adding a new Drupal module to your existing `Production` Drupal / Islandora website.
+The installation instructions below will walk you through how to setup and run the optional Varnish container on only your ISLE `Production` system to cache assets for highly trafficked Islandora sites in addition to adding new Drupal modules to your existing `Production` Drupal / Islandora website to interact and manage the Varnish cache.

+**Please note**: ISLE endusers are of course welcome to run Varnish on their `Staging` systems if they want but it is recommended that endusers simply test on their `Local` instances, deploy code changes to both `Staging` and `Production` but only run Varnish on their `Production` ISLE systems.

 * You'll start by backing up all important data as needed.

-* You'll stop any running containers
+* On your `Local` ISLE Apache container, you'll run the Varnish installation script and then check in the resulting Drupal code changes into your Islandora / Drupal git repository.

+* Following best practices of "code up and data down", pull the resulting Drupal code changes from your `Local` upstream to your `Staging` and `Production` systems.

-* **RELEASE TESTING** You'll download new ISLE images temporarily tagged as `1.3.0-dev` instead of the standard ISLE `1.2.0`.
+* **RELEASE TESTING** You'll download new ISLE images temporarily tagged as `1.3.0-dev` instead of the standard ISLE `1.3.0`.
   * **Please note:** _This is a temporary process until all ISLE Phase II UAT testing is completed and the images can be released._
   * You'll download a new ISLE image called `isle-varnish:1.3.0-dev`

-* You'll make additional edits and modifications to the following ISLE configuration files on your `Production` system.
+* You'll make additional edits and modifications to the following ISLE configuration files on your `Local` system, check them into git and then pull the code on your `Staging` and `Production` systems.
   * `docker-compose.production.yml`
     * Uncommenting the varnish service section
     * Commenting out a line in the apache service section
   * `production.env`
     * Making any necessary edits to the new Varnish ENV section

+* You'll perform a `docker-compose pull` to pull down any new images.

 * You'll restart your containers with the new services having been added and configured.

 * You'll install the new Drupal module called Varnish.

-* You can test by inspecting content in your web-browser and/or using Varnish command line tools to ensure that the new caching is occuring.
+* You can employ some of the methods mentioned below to ensure that the new Varnish caching service is working.

+* You can use the production.env to change settings and "tune" the resource allocation for Varnish.

 ---